 7.3.1.2.2 Triggered location service

-For the LALS triggered location service (TS 33.127 [5], clause 7.3.3.3) the LTF, as an IRI-TF, is provisioned by the LIPF using the LI_X1 protocol as described in clause 5.2.2.
+For the LALS triggered location service (TS 33.127 [5] clause 7.3.3.3) the LTF, as an IRI-TF, is provisioned by the LIPF using the LI_X1 protocol as described in clause 5.2.2.
 The “TaskDetailsExtensions” parameter of the ActivateTask message in this case will carry the address of LI-LCS Client to be used for the service and, optionally, the positioning parameters for use on the Le interface, similar to the target positioning provisioning.

 Prior to issuing one or more "ActivateTask" requests towards an LTF, the LIPF shall provision the LTF with the LI_X2 destinations by using the "CreateDestination" operation(s), as per clause 5.2.2.